nlesc-sigs/propose-a-sig/proposals/2023-spring/numerics_and_analysis.md

 To contribute to the internal development of knowledge on applied mathematics topics, both analytical and numerical, at the Netherlands eScience Center.
 More specifically, the SIG aims to:

-- Provide introductory talks on key topics in applied mathematics, with a focus on analytics and numerical analysis, _e.g._, time integrators, partial differential equations discretisations, linear algebra, statistics, analysis.
+- Provide introductory talks on key topics in applied mathematics, with a focus on analysis and numerics, _e.g._, numerical time integrators, discretisations of partial differential equations, linear algebra, statistics, analysis, geometry.
-- Provide a link between applied theory and software package implementations.
+- Provide a link between applied mathematical theory and software package implementations.
 - Provide a meeting point for members to bring their own applied math problem to be discussed.

 ## What is the GitHub repository of the SIG use?